tecladocode/web-dev-bootcamp/curriculum/section05/lectures/05_step_3_wireframing_rough_design/README.md

 Since we know we're making a website, I'll make a wireframe of what elements the site should have.

-We've decided users will be able to create journal entries which contain text and the date in which they were made.
+We've decided users will be able to create journal entries which contain text and the date in which they were posted.

-When an entry is created, we can get the "current date" at that time, so we don't need to ask users for the date of an entry.
+When an entry is created, we can get the "current date" at that time, so the user doesn't need to enter a date when they submit an entry.
 All we need is the content:

 WIREFRAME IMAGE